everett-lee/VoteModes/README.md

 contain code to extract the division ids returned from `/divisions` for use as inputs for the HoC's `/division/{id}` endpoint.

-To reduce the Lambda's execution time, each divisions' voting data is downloaded in parallel.
+To reduce the Lambda's execution time, each division's voting data is downloaded in parallel.

-The resulting data for each MP is then extracted from these divisions and used to update a DynamoDB table, which contains a `Votes` value for each MP represented as a list of mappings from `DivisionId` -> `Vote` (Aye/No/NoAttend).
+The resulting data for each MP is then extracted and used to update a DynamoDB table containing data for each MP.
+This data is initialised manually using the (simplifying but wrong) assumption that the list of MPs will remain unchanged between election years.

+The table contains a `Votes` value for each MP, represented as a list of mappings from `DivisionId` -> `Vote` (Aye/No/NoAttend).
+This, along with the `MemberId`, drives the K-modes algorithm.

 ### K-Modes lambda
 Why k modes and not kmeans?